Golang Release 1.21: maps

 // true

-With the EqualFunc function, we can provide a third argument, a functions that we can use to compare values of two maps
+With the EqualFunc function, we can provide a third argument, a functions that we can use to compare values of two maps.

-If the keys are equal (and all keys must be present in both maps
+If the keys are equal (and all keys must be present in both maps), our equality function will be called with values

-.
-Notice that the types of arguments in the equality
+belonging to the same key in both maps.
+Notice that the types of arguments in the equality function match the types

-like the values of the second
+like the values of the second map).

 Now, with these two functions, we are in a position to check the equality of two maps using the standard algorithm (where both key and value pairs must be equal), or we can provide our own algorithm for checking values’ equality (as long as the keys are equal by type and value).